mike-li8/Power-BI-Business-Insights-360/README.md

 `Combine Sales and Forecast` contains:
 1. All sales data from `fact_sales_monthly` up to and including the last sales month (December 2021).
-2. Forecasted sales quantity from `fact_forecast_monthly` starting from January 2022 onwards.
+2. Forecasted sales data from `fact_forecast_monthly` starting from January 2022 onwards.

 #### Create new query: `Fact_Actuals_Estimates`